Dynamic Principal Component Analysis in High Dimensions: Introduction

-There are extensive literature estimating the principal eigenvectors or subspaces which are treated as static for high-dimensional data.
-For spiked covariance models, \citet{johnstone2009consistency} proposed diagonal thresholding algorithm to obtain the first leading eigenvector by retaining variables with large sample variances, and \citet{ma2013sparse} refined this estimation by an iterative thresholding approach.
-In more general settings, \citet{vu2013minimax} introduced two complementary notions of subspace sparsity and gave the non-asymptotic lower and upper bound on the minimax subspace estimation error.
-For the optimization-based methods, \citet{zou2006sparse} formulated it as a elastic net regression-type problem to obtain sparse loadings. \citet{shen2008sparse} proposed a low rank matrix approximation approach. \citet{witten2009penalized} presented a penalized matrix decomposition, while \citet{vu2013fantope} proposed a convex relaxation based on the convex hull of low rank projection matrices.
-However, these aforementioned methods and theories are not applicable for modeling potentially varying structures in the principal subspaces, which motivates us to study a dynamic model.
+In the high-dimensional static case, various sparse PCA methods are developed and studied in the literature \citep{jolliffe2003modified,zou2006sparse,shen2008sparse,amini2008high,witten2009penalized,berthet2013computational,brennan2019optimal}.
+For spiked covariance models, \citet{johnstone2009consistency} proposed the diagonal thresholding algorithm by retaining variables with large sample variances, and \citet{ma2013sparse,deshpande2014sparse,krauthgamer2015semidefinite} further refined this estimation.
+Moreover, \citet{ding2019subexponential,holtzman2020greedy} proposed different algorithms for the sparse PCA problem in the spiked covariance model.
+In more general settings, \citet{vu2013minimax} gave the non-asymptotic lower and upper bounds on the minimax subspace estimation error.
+In addition, \citet{vu2013fantope} considered a convex relaxation strategy based on the convex hull of low rank projection matrices.
+Yet, if one adopts the method in \citet{berrendero2011principal}, the existing sparse PCA methods in the static case are not readily applicable for modeling time-varying principal eigenvectors.
+For instance, the irregular sampling scheme and the dependence among measurements from the same subject pose new challenges to methodological and theoretical developments.